-Without clicks, no one is going to discover your ebook or book, so it is vitally important that when you have published your book, you start work on building a clickable trail to your book’s sales page.
+Without clicks, no one is going to discover your ebook or book.
+So it is vitally important that when you publish your book, you start work on building a clickable trail to your book’s sales page.

-In this article, I am going to include a number of examples of links and link types to illustrate how effective links can be.
+In this article, I am going to include several examples of how to create hyperlinks and link types to illustrate how useful links can be.

-They will direct in one way or another to either one of my own books, articles on my blog, my own social media posts or to other sites, so you may not wish to click on every link.
+The links I have used below will direct in one way or another to either one of my books, a web page on my blog, my own social media posts, or to other sites.
+So you may not wish to click on every link.

 The very first set of links you will create is when you first publish.

 All self-publishing platforms require that you select genres or categories.

 These links help readers find your book when they are visiting and searching via online retailers for a new book.